Romans Chapter Fourteen

 Romans 14:6

-He who regards one day as special, does so to the Lord.
-He who eats meat, eats to the Lord, for he gives thanks to God; and he who abstains, does so to the Lord and gives thanks to God.
+He who observes a day as special does so to honor the Lord.
+Also he who eats anything, eats to honor the Lord, since he gives thanks to God; likewise the abstainer abstains to honor the Lord, and he too gives thanks to God.

 Romans 14:7 & 8

-For none of us lives to himself alone and none of us dies to himself alone.
-If we live, we live to the Lord; and if we die, we die to the Lord.
-So, whether we live or die, we belong to the Lord.
+For none of us lives only in relation to himself, and none of us dies only in relation to himself; for if we live, we live in relation to the Lord; and if we die, we die in relation to the Lord.
+So whether we live or die, we belong to the Lord -

 Romans 14:9 & 10

-For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.
-You, then, why do you judge your brother?
+indeed, it was for this very reason that the Messiah died and came back to life, so that he might be Lord of both the dead and the living.
+You then, why do you pass judgment on your brother?
 Or why do you look down on your brother?
-For we will all stand before God's judgment seat.
+For all of us will stand before God's judgment seat;

-Christ paid the price for all men at the same time and so He is the owner of the living (those that accept Him) as well as the dead (those who reject Him).
-Since Jesus is the owner of us all, He is the only one with the right to judge any of us.
-When Paul says that we ALL will stand before Him, that includes those so-called "super saints".
+Yeshua Messiah paid the price for all men at the same time and so he is the owner of the living (those that accept him) as well as the dead (those who reject him).
+Since Yeshua is the owner of us all, he is the only one with the right to judge any of us.
+When Paul says that we all will stand before him, that includes those so-called "super saints".

 Romans 14:11 & 12

-It is written: '"As surely as I live," says the Lord, "every knee will bow before me; every tongue will confess to God."'
-So then, each of us will give an account of himself to God.
+since it is written in the Tanakh, "As I live, says ADONAI, every knee will bend before me, and every tongue will publicly acknowledge God."
+So then, every one of us will have to give an account of himself to God.

 Paul uses a quote from the prophet Isaiah to remind us all that God is the judge of all men.
-Everyone (whether they believe in Jesus or not) will bow before God on the last day and confess that He is Lord.
-Those that have accepted Christ will give an account of their words and actions in His name while those who are not will be cast away.
+Everyone (whether they believe in Yeshua or not) will bow before God on the last day and confess that he is Lord.
+Those that have accepted Christ will give an account of their words and actions in his name while those who are not will be cast away.
 This is just a little reminder that, in the end, we answer to God and not any man.
-Many of these "super saints" elevate themselves to the position of judge but God does not share His position with any man.
+Many of these "super saints" elevate themselves to the position of judge but God does not share his position with any man.

 Romans 14:13

-Therefore let us stop passing judgment on one another.
-Instead, make up your mind not to put a stumbling block or obstacle in your brother's way.
+Therefore, let's stop passing judgment on each other!
+Instead, make this one judgment - not to put a stumbling block or a snare in a brother's way.

 Romans 14:14 & 15